Concrete step barrier: Degradation processes

 Various types of aggregate may undergo chemical reactions in concrete, leading to damaging expansive phenomena.
 The most common are those containing reactive silica, that can react with the alkalis in concrete.
 Amorphous silica is one of the most reactive mineral components in some aggregates containing e.g., opal, chalcedony, flint.
-Following the alkali-silica reaction (ASR), an expansive gel can form, that creates extensive cracks and damage on structural members.
+Following the alkali–silica reaction (ASR) an expansive gel can form, creating extensive cracks and damaging structural members.